phung-phu/final_project/README.md

 #### Intended Audience
-Our primary target audience is music listeners who are interested in the audio features of songs and want to know more about the song....
+Our primary target audience is music listeners who are curious about how popular music varies in different locations and what characteristics popular songs tend to have.
+In particular, we hope to find an audience in people who are passionate about listening to music and open to exploring new songs.

 #### Specific Questions
+What makes music popular?
+What music is popular in different countries?
+How can related songs be found or generated?

 ## Technical Description